31 May Babinsky. School (1952 – 1963). 8: Idol of Imported Stuff. Lingerie in Soviet History

 Nothing could reduce the allure of imported goods.
 A counterculture of stilyagi (style-obsessed) surfaced, too widespread to be persecuted.
 The Soviet press mocked them but admitted some shortcomings in the light industry and emphasized the need to improve the quality of consumer goods.

 These shortcomings bolstered the fuss over pretty clothes and creature comforts used by the bourgeois savages to corrupt young communism-builders’ minds.

 The fact that the humdrum Russian valenki inspired a Western designer attending a Soviet fashion show to create fancy women’s boots caused acute embarrassment.
 The media wrung their hands over the failure of home-grown talent to identify a sure-fire trend staring them in the face.
 Again, they lamented, the enemies got away with appropriating something that rightfully belonged to the motherland.

-Soviet consumers did not need the media to reveal that capitalists or Eastern Europe and the Baltic republics, produced better clothes, shoes, pens, perfume, stereo players and household goods.
+Soviet consumers did not need the media to reveal that capitalists or Eastern Europe and even the still-remembering capitalism Baltic republics produced better clothes, shoes, pens, perfume, stereo players and household goods.